High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Can I cook the chicken in a skillet instead of the oven?

 Yes.
-Cook chicken thighs in a skillet over medium-high heat for about 5 to 6 minutes per side, depending on thickness.
-Use a meat thermometer to make sure the thickest part reaches 165°F.
+Cook chicken thighs in a skillet over medium-high heat for 6 to 7 minutes per side: thighs have more fat than breast so they need the extra time to render and develop a browned crust.
+Use a thermometer to confirm 165F in the thickest part.

 Can I make this in the air fryer?

 Yes.
-Cook the chicken thighs at 400°F for about 16 to 20 minutes, depending on size.
-Shake or flip halfway through.
-Add broccoli separately or roast it in the oven.
+Cook the chicken thighs at 400F for 18 to 20 minutes, depending on size, flipping once at the 10-minute mark.
+Add broccoli separately in the last 8 minutes or roast it in the oven simultaneously.

 How do I keep chicken rice bowls from getting dry?